Social Work MA

 Benefit from hands-on experience in work placements.
 Make the most of the knowledge and experience of academics, practitioners, employers, policy makers, service users and carers.
 Their backgrounds are in social care, social work, health education and other disciplines, so they have a lot to teach you.

 Our social work course is approved by Social Work England (SWE).
-This means on successful completion of this course you’ll gain eligibility to apply for registration with SWE as a qualified social worker.
+This means on successful completion of this course you’ll gain eligibility to apply to register with SWE as a qualified social worker.

 International students can apply